chunglabmit/scout/docs/_sources/test_data.rst.txt

         data/dataset/color_2/ data/dataset/color2_hist.csv data/dataset/color2_rescaled \
         -t 100 -p 99.7 -v

+This will create three new folders containing normalized TIFF images for each channel.
 In order to more easily work with volumetric image data, we the convert the 2D TIFF stacks into 3D Zarr arrays.
 Each Zarr array is a nested folder of chunk compressed voxel data.
 By default, the chunk size is (64, 64, 64).

 .. code-block:: bash